ahmed-rashad-alnaggar/muhawil/README.md

 ## File Dumpers

-All files dumpers extends `Alnaggar\Muhawil\Dumpers\FileDumper` class, which provides the method `dump (array $translations, string $path, array $arguments [])` to dump the transaltions into the provided file at that path with the usage of the passed arguments if needed.
+All file dumpers extend the `Alnaggar\Muhawil\Dumpers\FileDumper` abstract class, which provides the `dump (array $translations, string $path, array $arguments [])` method to dump translations into the specified file at that path, using the passed arguments if needed.

 ```php
 // Example of dumping translations into a PHP file.